AleksejDix/allyship.dev/apps/allystudio/src/lib/testing/rules/link-rules-todos.md

 - [ ] Add checks for adjacent links to the same destination (should be combined)
 - [ ] Implement visual link identification check (links should be visually distinct from surrounding text)
 - [ ] Add hover/focus state validation for links
-- [ ] Implement check for link text describing file type for downloads
+- [x] Add check for touch target size for better mobile accessibility

 ### Medium Priority